 - Keep all follow-up visits with your healthcare provider as scheduled.

 Call your healthcare provider between visits as needed, especially if you are worried about symptoms.

 Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.

 What is NAYZILAM?

-- NAYZILAM is a federal controlled substance (C-IV) because it can be abused or lead to dependence.
+- NAYZILAM is a federally controlled substance (CIV) because it contains midazolam that can be abused or lead to dependence.
 Keep NAYZILAM in a safe place to prevent misuse and abuse.
 Selling or giving away NAYZILAM may harm others and is against the law.
-Tell your healthcare provider if you have abused or been dependent on alcohol, prescription drugs, or street drugs.
+Tell your healthcare provider if you have ever abused or been dependent on alcohol, prescription drugs, or street drugs.